NCAR/lrose-HawkEdit/navigation_correction_notes.md

 * get unit tests working again.
 * select (azimuth, rotation, etc.) to use as “azimuth” in plot. ** DONE.
 * test boundary with remove_aircraft_motion plotted with rotation angle.
-BROKEN, NEED TO FIX.
+SHOULD BE FIXED; READY TO TEST.
 * what other Solo functions use radar_angles?

 #### Does it plot/display the image correctly?